megamxl/WorcalcoholicsGame/Readme.md

 S = down \
 D = rigth

+Curently the Game is using way to much ram, so please add a run configutation \
+This is next to your green hammer

+Select Game.java as class as main class
+Then press Alt + V for vm Parameters and add -XX:+UseZGC

+This is just a garbage collector for helping out a bit with ram usage

 Shooting is handeld just by having the mouse in the game window and pressing left Mose button